Live Webcam of the Muskegon Channel

 Adventure in Your Blood

 For thrill-seekers (adults and kids), visit Michigan’s Adventure Amusement and Water Park where you can ride miles of thrills aboard Shivering Timbers Rollercoaster or defy gravity on the Funnel of Fear.
-The Muskegon Winter Sports Complex offers another rare thrill, an 850' luge run.
+The Muskegon Luge Adventure Sports Park offers another rare thrill, an 850' luge run.
 Built by Olympians and available for mortals to try.
 Or, try the fiberglass summer luge, the only wheeled luge in North America.

 Our History is Deep

 As one of the deepest ports in the Great Lakes, maritime attractions are a must see in Muskegon County.
 Visit a lighthouse or tour the USS LST 393 Veterans Museum, USS Silversides Submarine Museum, or the S.S.
 Milwaukee Clipper.
-Tour Muskegon Lake or enjoy a dinner cruise aboard the Port City Princess.
+Tour Muskegon Lake while enjoying a cruise aboard the Aquastar.

 Reflect on a time when Muskegon was known as the “Lumber Queen of the World.”
 Lumber Baron Charles Hackley’s legacy includes the renowned Muskegon Museum of Art, historic Hackley Park, the Hackley & Hume Historic Site, and so much more.